MoonHawlk/MoonHawlk/README.md

 ### Hi!
 Welcome! 👋

 - 🐱‍💻 Working with Python and Java.
-- 🐱‍🐉 Focus on Back-end development and AI.
+- 🐱‍🐉 Focus on Back-end development and ML/DL.

 <div align="center">
   <a href="https://github.com/MoonHawlk">